 It is recommended that induction materials be prepared for inclusion in site inductions for any contractors working at the subject area.
 The induction material should include an overview of the types of sites to be aware of (i.e. artefact scatters or concentrations of shells that could be middens), obligations under the NPW Act, and the requirements of an archaeological finds' procedure (refer below).
-This should be prepared for the project and included in any site management plans.
+This process should be included in the Construction Environmental Management Plan (CEMP) and any site management plans.